JohnHavenward/Devcamp_Checkpoint_07/README.md

 # PALABRA CLAVE THIS

+> “This” keyword refers to an object that is executing the current piece of code.
+It references the object that is executing the current function.
+If the function being referenced is a regular function, “this” references the global object.

+> If the function that is being referenced is a method in an object, “this” references the object itself.

 La palabra clave `this` se puede usar dentro de una función de JavaScript y normalmente hace referencia al propio objeto en el cual se ha invocado la función.